Consumers today expect more from brands than ever before.

 8. Build Customer Service Into Company Culture

-For proactive customer service to thrive in your business, it has to be a part of your overall customer service vision and company culture.
+For proactive customer service to thrive in your business, you need to create a customer service policy to help with making this business mindset a part of your overall customer service vision and company culture.

 Putting your customers first should be a priority, and everything you do should revolve around the wants and needs of your buyers.